Can You Still Get Pregnant With a Progestin Implant?

 This form of contraception was first marketed around the world between 1999 and 2000.
 It was estimated to be 99% effective.
 In other words, only 1% of women may get pregnant with a progestin implant.
 It’s a small percentage, but nonetheless, there remains a risk.

 What is a Progestin implant?

 It’s an ideal form of contraception for women who aren’t planning on having children for a significant period of time.
 Depending on the product, it can provide protection for between 3 to 5 years.
 At the end of this period, the woman can decide either to have it replaced or removed altogether.
 If she wants to have children, then the implant is removed, and within one to three months, normal ovulation resumes.

-Progestin implants are flexible capsules or cylinders which are implanted or removed via a simple surgical procedure.
+Progestin implants are flexible capsules or cylinders which a doctor implants or removes via a simple surgical procedure.
 You don’t need to go to hospital and the doctor will simply use a local anaesthetic.
 Its job is to prevent ovulation and make the cervical mucus thicker, which makes it harder for sperm to reach the uterus.

 - You don’t need to remember to take a pill every day.

 - It favors the reduction of menstrual pain.

 - It’s ideal for women who can’t take pills containing estrogen.
 These hormones increase the chance of developing breast cancer in the long term.

 - It can help to protect against vaginal infections, as the mucus plug produced by the implant in the cervix prevents bacteria from reaching the cervical canal.

 - You may bleed between periods.